c4puter/ecfw/README.md

 system, and direct make to it with the `ASF_SOURCE` option.

-Alternatively (this is what I do), either put it directly in the source tree as a directory named `asf`, or symlink it into the source tree as `asf` (preferred).
+Alternatively (this is what I do), either put it directly in the source tree as a directory named `resources/asf`, or symlink it into the source tree as `resources/asf` (preferred).
 This name is in `.gitignore` and so will not be accidentally committed.

 Rust compiler
 -------------